ipfs/kubo/docs/EARLY_TESTERS.md

 ## What is it?

-The early testers programme allows members of the community to self-volunteer to help test `go-ipfs` release candidates.
+The early testers programme allows groups using go-ipfs in production to self-volunteer to help test `go-ipfs` release candidates to ensure that no regressions that might affect production systems make it into the final release.
 While we invite the _entire_ community to help test releases, members of the early testers program are expected to participate directly and actively in every release.

 ## What are the expectations?